Mental Health Facilities Newburyport, MA

 Nfi Ambulatory Services - 10.7 miles from Newburyport, MA

 Nfi Ambulatory Services is a mental health treatment center in Haverhill, Massachusetts, located at 76 Winter Street, part of the 1830 zip code.
-Nfi Ambulatory Services provides outpatient treatment and partial hospitalization/day treatment.
-Nfi Ambulatory Services also offers behavior modification, couples/family therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
-Nfi Ambulatory Services also provides case management, court-ordered outpatient treatment and family psychoeducation.
+Nfi Ambulatory Services provides partial hospitalization/day treatment and outpatient treatment.
+Nfi Ambulatory Services also offers couples/family therapy, psychotropic medication and dialectical behavior therapy to adults, young adults and children / adolescents.
+Nfi Ambulatory Services also provides court-ordered outpatient treatment, intensive case management and family psychoeducation.

 Learn More